roddy/library-demo/README.md

 project to any version of the JDK that supports Records.
 If you wish to down-rev further (eg. to Java 11 or 8), you'll need to rewrite the records to be simple "POJO"-type classes with getters and setters.

+The code in this repository is discussed at length in my blog post "[Drools & Databases](https://dev.to/roddy/drools-databases-part-3-the-solution-3j8g)", where I talk about why it's a bad idea to interact with a database directly from inside of the rules.

 ## Build and run

 To build and run this application from the commandline: